Written by Michael VanDerLaan

 What We Don't Like

-Cleveland has the player with a slower swing speed covered here.
+Cleveland has players with a slow to moderate swing speeds covered here.
 This driver comes with the option of ¼” extra length and ultra light weight with a one-piece hosel OR an adjustable hosel option that features ½” less length for more control and adjustability.

 This is a great driver.
 It also is unique in offering a neutral setup and a very light counterbalance weight, which aren’t seen in other game improvement models featured.